Bevin11/DIY-Digital-Twin-MING/README.md

 Project Structure:

 This repository is organized into three main folders.

-1.The `python-simulator` folder contains the Python script that simulates the industrial temperature sensor and publishes data to the MQTT broker.
-2.The `node-red-flows` folder will contain the exported Node-RED flow JSON file showing the complete data pipeline configuration.
-3.The `docs` folder holds all project screenshots and documentation used in this README.
-The root contains this README file describing the entire project.
+The python-simulator folder contains the Python script that simulates the industrial temperature sensor and publishes data to the MQTT broker — written and developed in VS Code.
+The node-red-flows folder will contain the exported Node-RED flow JSON file showing the complete data pipeline configuration.
+The docs folder holds all project screenshots and documentation used in this README.
+The root contains this README file describing the entire project
 ```
 DIY-Digital-Twin-MING/
 ├── python-simulator/